“Creativity is contagious. Pass it on.”

-If all this has inspired you, then you’re going to just LOVE what's coming!
-We’re launching our 4th book and it’s for kids!
+If all this has inspired you, then you’re going to just LOVE our Positive Doodle Diary for kids!

 The Positive Doodle Diary is a mindful gratitude journal for children aged between 5 and 10 years old.
 It’s packed full of creative tools to empower them with confidence and resilience!
-We’re so excited about this book that we think it deserves its very own Instagram account.
-Want to get your hands on one (or two!)?
-Pre-sale starts on August 01 and you can sign up here!
+We’re so excited about this book that we think it deserves its very own Instagram account - why not head over and check out what we're up to!

 We’d love to see what your little (and big ones) are creating!
 Don’t forget to tag us in your pictures!